ryancollier/ryancollier.co-v2/work/finance.md

 </p>

 ## My Role
 I was the primary designer working on Socrata for Finance.
 The early version of the product suite was handed to me from other members of the Socrata design team.
 I was paired with product manager Michael Lu to level up the product and business.
-I drive the design from research and discovery to prototyping, interface design, implementation, shipping, and ongoing iteration.
-At later stages of the product lifecycle, and as our pace increased, I pair designed with [another Socrata designer](http://www.karinhellman.com).
+I drove the design from research and discovery to prototyping, interface design, implementation, shipping, and ongoing iteration.
+At later stages of the product lifecycle, and as our pace increased, I pair designed with another Socrata designer.
 Our team also made huge strides working alongside a fantastic group of engineers that could iterate quickly and took _bias for action_ to new heights.

 ## Problem
 Socrata had discovered that a subject-area specific offering in government finance had the potential to be a huge success.
 Cities, states, and counties were looking for an out-of-the-box solution to citizen-facing financial information sharing.